The 2006 storm season is here!

 Day 21: June 13 - Missouri supercell and funnels

-Monday, June 13: Wasn't planning to observe storms on Monday, as I had to make it back to Charleston for a 10AM meeting on Tuesday.
+Monday, June 13: Wasn't planning to photograph storms on Monday, as I had to make it back to Charleston for a 10AM meeting on Tuesday.
 However, a supercell exploded right on I-44 in front of me and tracked along the interstate, giving me an easy and unexpected chase!

 The supercell developed southwest of Rolla, and the meso stayed pretty much right over, or just south of, I-44 for most of its life.
 The storm had a large rain-free base and strong inflow features curving in.
 A wall cloud quickly developed with strong RFD slots developing off and on.
 Saw several persistent funnels and heard the sirens going off in downtown Rolla.